|

 -

-A Perfect Scar and Other Stories
+A Perfect Scar And Other Stories

-(2006) Nominated 2007 Lambda Literary Award for Male Fiction
+Lambda Literary Award for

-A Perfect Scar and Other Stories
+A Perfect Scar and Other Stories is a whimsical,

-stories from award-winning novelist, poet, and songwriter Trebor Healey.
+novelist, poet, and songwriter Trebor Healey.
+These 12 tales cover a

-These 12 tales cover a lot of ground, including AIDS, aging, death,
+lot of ground, including AIDS, aging, death, eroticism, tattoos, and

-find some semblance of peace in the world.
+to find some semblance of peace in the world.

 -